tandyx/ampl-vscode/README.md

 # ampl-vscode

-Language extension for a mathematical programming language.
-This was a fork of  @michael-sundvick's vscode extentsion for ampl
+Unnoficial language extension for [ampl](https://ampl.com), a mathematical programming language.
+This was a fork of  @michael-sundvick's [original work](https://https://github.com/msundvick/ampl)

 this is still in development, please submit pull requests, issues or feature requests in the [repo](https://github.com/johan-cho/ampl-vscode.git).